jbolstad/hbamr/README.md

 install.packages("hbamr")
 ```

-This is the easiest and fastest way to install the package, as the binaries on CRAN include pre-compiled models that are ready for use.
+This is the easiest way to install the package, as the binaries on CRAN include pre-compiled models that are ready for use.

 ### Usage